The following are answers for some of the most often asked financial aid questions.

 What if I'm selected for verification?

 If you are selected for verification, we are required to collect documentation to confirm the information on your FAFSA.
-This will include a few verification forms that will be mailed to the student’s home address and your tax information.
+This will include a verification form and your tax information.
 If you are a dependent student, you will also need to provide your parent’s tax information.

 What happens if my financial situation changes?